SmartPracticeschool/llSPS-INT-705-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 # Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding
 Category : Artificial Intelligence
 1. Project Summary :
   In this project, we use the typical customer care chatbot experience, but instead of relying on pre-determined responses,     the dialog provides a hook that can call out to other IBM Watson services for additional sources of information.
-In this       case, its an owner manual that has been uploaded to Watson Discovery.
+In this       case, its ecobee3_userguide owner manual that has been uploaded to Watson Discovery.

 2. Project Requirements :
   i) Create a customer care dialog skill in Watson Assistant.